What is DDOS Server?

 If a DDoS attack hits you, connections with your peering partners and transit providers will decline.
 BGP leverages keepalive messages to inform peering partners that a website is operational.
 While configurations may differ between providers, these messages are relayed after every minute.

 Failure to relay three messages in a row could trigger a decline by your partners and providers in just one and a half minutes.
 Your provider will consider your website down and flush any routes from you.
-Your recovery depends on your provider's and their set up.
+Your recovery depends on your provider's and their setup.
 Once an attack ends, you should release your network once more.

 Often, ISP transit providers acknowledge your request almost immediately while peering partners could take longer.
 Such a scenario raises the cost of the DDoS attack because you will be operating on highly-priced routes.
 The situation may last for one hour or more after you restore your site.